 If equipped, the FCA system may help to avoid or reduce the harm caused by front-end crashes.
 When approaching a vehicle ahead too quickly, FCA provides a red flashing alert and rapidly beeps.
-FCA also lights a yellow visual alert if following another vehicle much too closely.
+FCA also illuminates an amber visual alert if following another vehicle much too closely.